-Sentencing practices that preclude consideration of the distinctive characteristics of individual juvenile defendants are unconstitutionally disproportionate punishments.
+Adult sentencing practices that currently preclude consideration of the distinctive characteristics of individual juvenile defendants are unconstitutionally disproportionate punishments.
 Requiring individualized determinations in these cases does not require excusing juvenile offending.
 Juveniles who commit serious offenses should not escape punishment.
-But the U.S. Supreme Court's recent Eighth Amendment jurisprudence striking particular sentences for juveniles does require that additional considerations and precautions be taken to ensure that the sentence reflects the unique developmental characteristics of adolescents.
-As the Supreme Court has acknowledged, a child's age is far "more than a chronological fact."
-See J.D.B. v.
-North Carolina, 131 S. Ct.
-2394, 2403 (2011) (quoting Eddings v.
-Oklahoma, 455 U.S. 104, 115 (1982)).
-Wyoming must comply with Miller and provide individualized sentencing to Appellee Mares.

-The Supreme Court's decision in Miller applies retroactively to cases on collateral review like that of Appellee Mares.
-While this conclusion seems obvious from the Supreme Court's application of Miller to Kuntrell Jackson, Petitioner in its companion case, Jackson v.
+But the U.S. Supreme Court's recent Eighth Amendment jurisprudence striking particular sentences for juveniles does require that additional considerations and precautions be taken to ensure that the obvious from the Supreme Court's application of Miller to Kuntrell Kackson, Petitioner in its companion case, Jackson v.
 Hobbs, this ruling is likewise dictated by the Court's retroactivity analysis in Teague v.
 Lane.
-Accordingly, this Court should vacate Appellee Mares' sentence and remand his case for re-sentencing in accordance with Miller.
+Accordingly, this Court should vacate Respondent Gordon's sentence and remand his case for resentencing in accordance with Miller.